We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

-Visby Program – The Visby Program serves to connect participants in order to strengthen Sweden’s presence and promote education, research and innovation in the Baltic region.
-The program is open to universities and university colleges as well as high schools and institutions for adult education, and encompasses every field of study.
+Visby Programme – The Visby Programme serves to connect participants in order to strengthen Sweden’s presence and promote education, research and innovation in the Baltic region.
+The programme is open to universities and university colleges as well as high schools and institutions for adult education, and encompasses every field of study.
 Priority is given to collaboration with Russia, Ukraine and Belarus.

-Scholarships for East Europe – The scholarships are intended for guest students from Albania, Bosnia-Herzegovina, Former Yugoslav Republic of Macedonia, Georgia, Kosovo, Moldova, Serbia for full time temporary studies in Sweden.
+Scholarships for East Europe – The scholarships are intended for guest students from Albania, Bosnia-Herzegovina, Former Yugoslav Republic of Macedonia, Kosovo, Macedonia (FYROM), Montenegro, Serbia and Turkey for full time temporary studies in Sweden.
 There is no age limit for scholarship holders.

-The Swedish Institute Study Scholarships– The program is available to citizens of the following countries: Bangladesh, Bolivia, Brazil, Cambodia, Cameroon, Colombia, Ecuador, Egypt, Ethiopia, Gambia, Ghana, Guatemala, Honduras, Indonesia, Jordan, Kenya, Liberia, Malawi, Morocco, Myanmar (Burma), Nepal, Nigeria, Pakistan, Peru, Philippines, Rwanda, Sri Lanka, Sudan, Tanzania, Tunisia, Uganda, Vietnam, Zambia, Zimbabwe.
+The Swedish Institute Study Scholarships – The program is available to citizens of the following countries: Bangladesh, Bolivia, Brazil, Cambodia, Cameroon, Colombia, Ecuador, Egypt, Ethiopia, Gambia, Ghana, Guatemala, Honduras, Indonesia, Jordan, Kenya, Liberia, Malawi, Morocco, Myanmar (Burma), Nepal, Nigeria, Pakistan, Peru, Philippines, Rwanda, Sri Lanka, Sudan, Tanzania, Tunisia, Uganda, Vietnam, Zambia, Zimbabwe.

 Other Scholarship Programmes and Information